 By train

-[edit]Queensland Rail Travel offers Australia's largest and most comprehensive network of long-distance trains, carrying more than half a million passengers each year.
+[edit]Queensland Rail Travel offers Australia's largest and most comprehensive network of long-distance trains by length, carrying more than half a million passengers each year.
 The dedicated tourism arm of QR Limited, the company offers a fleet of long-distance passenger trains connecting Brisbane to a host of holiday destinations throughout Queensland including Cairns, Townsville, the Whitsundays, Mount Isa, Charleville and Longreach.
 Each of Queensland Rail's services offer a unique travel experience.
 The company packages its rail experiences with accommodation, fully-guided tours, cruises, flights and car hire.
 It operates travel centres throughout Queensland as well as a call centre.

 Some of the services offered by Queensland Rail: